Gold Hospital

 Hospital insurance does not provide benefits towards surgical fees from your treating dentist or oral surgeon.
 Benefits towards these fees may be claimable from extras cover.

-Hospital treatment for the investigation and treatment of conditions affecting the foot and/or ankle, provided by a registered podiatric surgeon, but limited to cover for: accommodation; and the cost of a prosthesis as listed in the prostheses list set out in the Private Health Insurance (Prostheses) Rules, as in force from time to time.
+Hospital treatment for the investigation and treatment of conditions affecting the foot and/or ankle, provided by a registered podiatric surgeon, but limited to cover for: accommodation; and the cost of medical devices or human tissue products as listed in the Prescribed List of Medical Devices and Human Tissue Products set out in the Private Health Insurance (Medical Devices and Human Tissue Products) Rules, as in force from time to time.

 Note: Insurers are not required to pay for any other benefits for hospital treatment for this clinical category but may choose to do so.